Hydrophilic and Hydrophobic Gaseous Silica: An In-depth Analysis of Characteristics and Disparities

 Hydrophilic gas-phase silica is a nanoscale amorphous silica powder that is produced through the high-temperature hydrolysis of silicon halides within a hydrogen-oxygen flame.
 Owing to the existence of hydroxyl groups on the surface of its particles, it inherently exhibits hydrophilic properties and can be moistened by water, attaining favorable dispersion in aqueous solutions.

-From the vantage point of application performance, hydrophilic fumed silica showcases prominent hydrophilic and oleophobic characteristics.
-It demonstrates remarkable efficacy in numerous industrial application scenarios.
-For instance, in the realm of coatings and paints, it can proficiently modulate the rheological properties during processing; it can substantially augment the reinforcement effect in organic silicone elastomers; it can induce a thickening effect in non-polar liquids; and in relation to food and industrial powders, it contributes to the enhancement of flowability.
-Its application purview extends across a wide spectrum of industries, including coatings and paints, adhesives and sealants, unsaturated polyester and films, inks, silicone rubber, cosmetics, pharmaceuticals, elastomers, food, powders, and so forth.
+From the perspective of application performance, hydrophilic fumed silica exhibits significant hydrophilic and oleophobic characteristics.
+It shows outstanding effectiveness in various industrial application scenarios.
+For example, in the field of coatings and paints, it can effectively adjust the rheological properties during processing; it can greatly enhance the reinforcement effect in organic silicone elastomers; it can cause a thickening effect in non-polar liquids; and in terms of food and industrial powders, it helps improve flowability.
+Its application scope covers a wide range of industries, including coatings and paints, adhesives and sealants, unsaturated polyester and films, inks, silicone rubber, cosmetics, pharmaceuticals, elastomers, food, powders, and more.

-Hydrophobic fumed silica is fabricated by subjecting hydrophilic fumed silica to a chemical reaction with specific modifiers.
-Typical modifiers comprise hexamethyldisilazane (HMDS), dimethyldichlorosilane (DDS), polydimethylsiloxane (PMDS), and special silanes.
-After the modification process, the hydroxyl groups on the silica surface are either reacted or masked, thereby conferring hydrophobicity.
+Hydrophobic fumed silica is produced by treating hydrophilic fumed silica with certain modifiers through a chemical reaction.
+Common modifiers include hexamethyldisilazane (HMDS), dimethyldichlorosilane (DDS), polydimethylsiloxane (PMDS), and specific silanes.
+Following the modification process, the hydroxyl groups on the surface of silica are either reacted with or covered, resulting in hydrophobic properties.

 In comparison to hydrophilic silica, hydrophobic fumed silica presents distinctive property variances.
 It cannot be wetted by water, and even if its density exceeds that of water, it can still remain afloat on the water surface.
 It exhibits feeble moisture absorption and is less prone to moisture regain.
 In terms of particle size, it is larger than that of the hydrophilic type, while the specific surface area corresponding to the hydrophilic type is diminished.
 The pH (of a 4% 1:1 volume ratio isopropanol aqueous solution) ranges from 3 - 10.